 Earth's moon is the brightest object in our night sky.
 It appears quite large, but that is only because it is the closest celestial body.
 The moon is a bit more than one-fourth (27 percent) the size of Earth, a much smaller ratio (1:4) than any other planets and their moons.
 Earth's moon is the fifth largest moon in the solar system.

-The moon's surface area is about 14.6 million square miles (38 million square kilometers), which is less than the total surface area of the continent of Asia (17.2 million sq mi or 44.5 million sq km).
+The moon's surface area is about 14.6 million square miles (38 million square kilometers), which is less than the total surface area of the continent of Asia (17.2 million square miles or 44.5 million square km).

 Mass, density and gravity

-The moon's gravitational force is only about 17 percent of Earth's gravity.
-A 100-pound (45 kg) person would weigh only 17 pounds (7.6 kg) on the moon.
+The moon's gravitational force is only about 16.6 percent of Earth's gravity.
+A 45-kilogram person would weigh 100 lbs. on Earth but only 16.6 lbs. on the moon.
 A person who can jump up 10 feet on Earth would be able to jump almost 60 feet on the moon.

 Because the moon's orbit is not circular, it is sometimes closer than at other times.
 Perigee is the term for when the moon is closest to Earth.
 When a full moon coincides with perigee, we get a supermoon, which appears 14 percent larger and 30 percent brighter than usual.
-[Infographic: How the 'Supermoon' Looks]
+First applied by astrologer Richard Nolle in 1979, "supermoon" originally referred to a new or full moon that occurs when the moon is within 90 percent of its closest approach to Earth.
+The astronomical term for the phenomena is perigee-syzygy moon.

 A little-understood optical effect can make the moon seem bigger when rising behind distant objects on the horizon.
 This trick of the brain — known either as the moon illusion or the Ponzo illusion — has been observed since ancient times, but still has no generally accepted explanation.